TranquilMarmot/YarnLoom/CONTRIBUTING.md

 It uses [react-d3-graph](https://github.com/danielcaldas/react-d3-graph) for node rendering and [emotion](https://github.com/emotion-js/emotion) for its styling.

 It is worth noting that, while this is a React SPA, it can _only_ be run within the context of the extension.
 Without the extension host, the SPA is essentially useless.

+Icons come from the [`microsoft/vscode-codicons`](https://github.com/microsoft/vscode-codicons) repo, which is where the icons for Visual Studio Code come form.

 ### `loom-extension`